Key takeaways:

 Drug reactions and MRGPRX2 receptor activation:

 Some people experience allergy-like reactions, including anaphylaxis, when they take certain medications.
-Research now shows that this is often due to activation of mast cells via MRGPRX2 receptors, rather than traditional allergic reaction pathways.[ref]
+Research now shows that this is often due to the activation of mast cells via MRGPRX2 receptors, rather than traditional allergic reaction pathways.[ref]
 This is why hypersensitivity reactions can be so frustrating because traditional allergy tests won’t show the reaction.

 Allergic or anaphylactic reactions due to activation of MRGPRX2 on mast cells are found in several drug groups including certain opioids, fluoroquinolone antibiotics, iodinated contrast media (e.g. in a CT scan), neuromuscular blocking agents, and a few antidepressants. [ref]